auth0/docs/articles/quickstart/spa/vuejs/interactive.md

 :::checkpoint-default

-You should now be able to log in using a username and password.
+You should now be able to log in using Auth0 Universal Login.

 Click the login button and verify that:
-* your Vue Application redirects you to the Auth0 Universal Login page
+* your Vue application redirects you to the Auth0 Universal Login page
 * you can log in or sign up
 * Auth0 redirects you to your application using the value of the `redirectUri` you used to configure the plugin.